IMF Revises Up Global Economy Forecast For 2023, Still Expects Slowdown - UrduPoint

 IMF Revises Up Global Economy Forecast For 2023, Still Expects Slowdown

-ISTANBUL, (UrduPoint / Pakistan Point News - 31st Jan, 2023 ) :The International Monetary Fund has revised up its outlook for the global economy in 2023 but still expecting a slowdown this year before a rebound in 2024.
+ISTANBUL, Feb1 (UrduPoint / Pakistan Point News - 1st Feb, 2023 ) :The International Monetary Fund has revised up its outlook for the global economy in 2023 but still expecting a slowdown this year before a rebound in 2024.

 According to an IMF report released late Monday, the world gross domestic product growth rates will remain weak due to the ongoing Russia-Ukraine war and high inflation figures.